threerocks-defi/mpc-examples/pkg/mpc-examples/contracts/01-weight-changer/README.md

 # WeightChangerController

 ## Summary
-WeightChangerController is a Managed Pool Controller that has the ability to pause swaps as well as promote rebalancing through the gradual lowering of swap fees.
+WeightChangerController is a Managed Pool Controller that has the ability update token weights.

 ## Details
 The WeightChangerController allows users update the weights of a Managed Pool's tokens over the course of 7 days.